catppuccin/tmux/README.md

 ## Installation

-In order to have the icons displayed correctly please use / update your favorite patched font or overwrite the defaults - refer to [Customize icons](#customize-icons) section.
+In order to have the icons displayed correctly please use / update your favorite [patched font](https://www.nerdfonts.com/font-downloads).
-If you do not have patched font installed, you can use the [No patched fonts](#no-patched-fonts) status line theme.
+If you do not have a patched font installed, you can override or remove any icon.
+Check the documentation bellow on the options available.

 ### TPM